yxie27/yxie27.github.io/_posts/2020-5-18-First Blog Post.md

 Similarities: both of them need a solid foundation in statistics.

 - How do you view yourself in relation to these two areas?

+In my opinion, the foundation of being a great data scientist is to be a good statistician.
+And more importantly, the core foundation of being good at these two areas is studying hard in your course ST558 :).